(also known as LOVE BONE BED)

 Vertebrate biochronology.
 The presence of the immigrant taxon Hoplictis (formerly Beckia) and the absence of Hemphillian immigrant taxa, including megalonychid and mylodontid ground sloths and Eurasian carnivores such as bears and machairodonts, indicate the late Clarendonian NALMA (North American Land Mammal Age).
 Supporting this, the stage of evolution of several mammalian taxa, including species within Barbourofelidae, Canidae, Mustelidae, Gomphotheriidae, Equidae, and Tayassuidae, matches that of other late Clarendonian sites in North America (Webb et al., 1981; Hulbert, 2005).

 A graded fluvial channel deposit consisting of coarse, cross-bedded phosphatic sands and gravel that fine upwards to orange clays and clayey sands.
-These fluvial sediments were deposited in into a paleostream channel cut into the Late Eocene Crystal River Formation, a bioclastic limestone unit (Webb et al., 1981).
+These fluvial sediments were deposited into a paleostream channel cut into the Late Eocene Crystal River Formation, a bioclastic limestone unit (Webb et al., 1981).

 The Love Bone Bed likely represents a single depositional cycle of an ancient stream or small river that ran from north to south.
-Several different habitats are represented, including estuarine (sharks, fish, marine mammals), swamps and wetlands (alligator, some turtles, gar, waterbirds), and terrestrial (horses, gomphothere, camels, rodents).
+Several different habitats are represented, including estuarine (sharks, fish, marine mammals), swamp and wetland (alligator, some turtles, gar, waterbirds), and terrestrial (horses, gomphothere, camels, rodents).
 The latter includes both relatively closed, heavily wooded habitats as well as open prairie or savanna.
 This suggests that at the time of deposition the Love Site was near sea level in elevation and likely nearshore, receiving fluvial transport of bones from terrestrial and freshwater marsh areas (Webb et al., 1981).
 Many of the bones and teeth show rounding caused by surface abrasion during fluvial transport, and among terrestrial vertebrates there is a strong bias in favor of larger-bodied species and against small-bodied species (those < 1 kg).
 There were few cases of articulated or even associated skeletal elements; most were isolated finds.

 Figure 1.
 Initial excavations at the Love Site in 1974, in between the okra.
 Image by David Webb.